Burserk84/nixos/README.md

 * [NixOS](https://nixos.org/) — for the declarative, reliable system architecture
 * [Home Manager](https://github.com/nix-community/home-manager) — for user environment management
 * The NixOS community — for extensive documentation and helpful modules

----

-Would you like me to add a **“Features”** section (listing your enabled services and key packages, like ExpressVPN, Docker, etc.)?
-I can extract that from your `configuration.nix` to make the README more descriptive.